recca20/recca20/README.md

 <h1 align="center">Hi👋, I'm Lawrence Alejo</h1>
 <h2 align="center"> (Game Programmer) </h2>
-<h3 align="center"> <span class="tab"> </span> An aspiring game programmer driven by my deep love for video games.
-While my professional background lies elsewhere, my lifelong passion for gaming fuels my desire to transition into the world of game development.</h3>

-- 🌱 I’m currently learning **Data Structure and Algorithm, Unreal Engine 5.**
+<h3 align="center"> 💫Driven by an unwavering passion for game development, I am a dedicated game programmer student committed to turning my dreams into a reality.
+Every line of code I write, every game I create, is a testament to my unyielding motivation to excel in the world of game development.
+With each day, I push my boundaries, striving to become a successful game developer in a field I am deeply passionate about. </h3>
+<br>🔭 I’m currently working on Unreal Engine 5 project<br>👯 I’m looking to collaborate on Unity projects<br>🤝 I’m looking for help with my game programmer internship<br>🌱 I’m currently learning DSA and Programming Patterns

-- 👨‍💻 All of my projects are available at [https://github.com/recca20?tab=repositories](https://github.com/recca20?tab=repositories)
+<br>👨‍💻 All of my projects are available at <a href="https://www.lawrencealejo.com/" target="_blank">My Portfolio</a>

-- 📫 How to reach me **lawrencealejo@hotmail.se**
+<br>📫 How to reach me <a href="mailto:someone@example.com">Send email</a>

-- 📄 Know about my experiences [https://www.linkedin.com/in/lawrencealejo/](https://www.linkedin.com/in/lawrencealejo/)
+<br> 📄 Know about my experiences <a href="https://www.linkedin.com/in/lawrencealejo/" target="_blank">My LinkedIn</a>
+<br>⚡ Fun fact "Did you know that the iconic video game character, Mario, was originally named 'Jumpman' in the classic game Donkey Kong?
+It wasn't until later that he got his now-famous name.
+Just like Mario, always evolving and never giving up!"

 <h3 align="left">Connect with me:</h3>
 <p align="left">